algorandfoundation/puya-ts/docs/architecture-decisions/2024-06-06_arc4-by-default.md

 ```

 Pros:
- - Guides newcomers into the pit of success (using arc4)
+ - Guides newcomers into the pit of success (using arc4 by default, obvious unmatched extension behaviour, constructor )
- - Allows power users to breakout of arc4 by default with minimal fuss (and full control)
+ - Allows power users to breakout of ARC-4 by default with minimal fuss (and full control) (extending `BaseContract`)

 Cons:
- - Different to algopy approach unless algopy is updated to match (which would be a breaking change)
- - Possibly requires changes to puya to support some of the behaviour
+ - Slight breaking change to TEALScript, but minimal and only for advanced use case that is rarely used (fallback router)

 ## Preferred options